 Open for feedback

 The European Commission is open for receiving feedback on the Energy Efficiency Directive (EED) and Renewable Energy Directive (RED), as well as on the EU emissions trading system (ETS) and national emissions reduction targets.
-The feedback is in all four cases limited to 4000 characters with a deadline by 13 September 2021.
-Please, see below the links:
+Feedback is expected by the beginning of November (see dates in the individual links):

 - EU renewable energy rules – review